Skip to content

 Why Cyber Security Training for Small Business Is Your Best Defense

-The financial exposure is substantial.
+The financial exposure is real.
 The average cost of a data breach for organizations with fewer than 500 employees reached $3.31 million in 2026, per the IBM Cost of a Data Breach Report.
-Yet security awareness training remains the most cost-effective countermeasure available: at $20–50 per employee annually, organizations that implement regular training and phishing simulations reduce successful phishing attacks by 75–90% within the first year.
+Yet security awareness training remains the most cost-effective countermeasure available: at $20-50 per employee annually, organizations that implement regular training and phishing simulations reduce successful phishing attacks by 75-90% within the first year.

 Cybersecurity By The Numbers

-Phishing, credential theft, or error — Verizon DBIR 2026
+Verizon DBIR 2026

-Organizations under 500 employees — IBM Cost of Data Breach 2026
+IBM Cost of Data Breach Report 2026

 Regulatory Requirements for Security Training